Finding Help With Elderly Parents Without the Overwhelm

 Navigating Community Resources and Local Support Systems

 Community-based support networks offer cost-effective alternatives that prioritize social engagement and peer connections while addressing practical needs through volunteer coordination and local resources.
-These systems typically leverage senior centers, faith-based organizations, volunteer transportation networks, and neighborhood support groups to create comprehensive safety nets.
+These systems typically leverage senior centers, faith-based organizations, volunteer transportation networks, and neighborhood support groups to create comprehensive safety nets that maintain aging parents' independence within familiar communities.

 Leveraging Senior Centers, Programs, and Peer Networks